joaopalmeiro/reading-notes/science-communication/README.md

 - "One study found that previous behavior is the most important predictor for whether scientists are likely to engage in public communication (Poliakoff & Webb, 2007).
 This implies that scientists either engage in science communication on a **continuous basis** or they **do not do it at all**."
 - "Just as **top leaders of large companies** often become the central focus point for sense making about that company (Guthey, Clark, & Jackson, 2009), **top scientists** often symbolize science and its organizations in public communication."
 - "Approximately one half of the interviewees seemed to move between these roles depending on the context.
 The other half of the interviewees talked primarily about one of the roles, but they also occasionally said things that could be ascribed to a secondary role."
+  - "In practice, (...) scientists will adopt these modes of representing to a larger or lesser degree and in various combinations."
 - **Field of expertise**:
   - The most common mode of representation.
   - "(...) the interviewee does not speak on behalf of his university or colleagues but only answers to himself for what he says."